 Suspension is defined to be temporary removal from the regular school program which may lead to permanent removal or expulsion if causes are not corrected.
 Northwestern uses 2 types of suspension.
-ISS = in school suspension and OSS = out of school suspension.
+ISS is In School Suspension and OSS is Out of School Suspension.
 Administrators will deal with all occurrences through a fair and common sense approach.
 Administrators may choose to assign detentions or school work detail in lieu of suspension for first time or lesser rule infractions.
 ISS is typically assigned for the following types of offenses:

 - No attempt is made to include every situation arising during a school year.

-- 1. Failure to follow sign-in or sign-out procedures
+- Failure to follow sign-in or sign-out procedures

-- 2. Leaving campus without permission
+- Leaving campus without permission

-- 3. Cutting class
+- Cutting class

-- 4. Presence in off-limits areas
+- Presence in off-limits areas

-- 5. Failure to follow directions/disrespect to staff
+- Failure to follow directions/disrespect to staff

-- 6. Classroom disruptions
+- Classroom disruptions

-- 7. Cursing/obscene gestures
+- Cursing/obscene gestures

-- 8. Possession of obscene or pornographic materials on campus
+- Possession of obscene or pornographic materials on campus

-- 9. Repeated dress code violations
+- Repeated dress code violations

-- 10. Failure to serve detentions
+- Failure to serve detentions

-- 11. First time smoking offenses/possession of smoking materials
+- First time smoking offenses/possession of smoking materials

-- 12. Computer use violations
+- Computer use violations

-- 13. Willful destruction of school property
+- Willful destruction of school property

-- 14. School bus violations
+- School bus violations

-- 15. Any gang-related activity (dress, signage, graffiti)
+• Any gang-related activity (dress, signage, graffiti)

 Early dismissals will NOT be honored on ISS days.
 Students who are absent on the day(s) they are assigned to ISS must make up the ISS day(s) upon returning to school.
 Typically, students will be assigned to ISS on only 2 separate occasions before they will begin to receive OSS suspensions.
 When OSS suspension is necessary, the following conditions will apply:

-- 1. The parents of the student will be notified by telephone on the day the penalty is imposed. - 2.
-The student will be released early from school only in the custody of parents or a legal guardian.
-Otherwise, the student will be sent home at the usual time by normal means. - 3.
-Under no circumstances can a suspended student be on any Rock Hill Schools campus or utilize school transportation during the suspension days. - 4.
+- The parents of the student will be notified by telephone on the day the penalty is imposed. - The student will be released early from school only in the custody of parents or a legal guardian.
+Otherwise, the student will be sent home at the usual time by normal means. - Under no circumstances can a suspended student be on any Rock Hill Schools campus or utilize school transportation during the suspension days.

 A student may be suspended for no more than 10 school days for any one offense unless expulsion proceedings are taking place.